 - Prolonged exposure, especially in an enclosed area, may lead to long-term effects such as eye problems including scarring, glaucoma, and cataracts, and may possibly cause breathing problems such as asthma.

 - If symptoms go away soon after a person is removed from exposure to riot control agents, long-term health effects are unlikely to occur.

-How you can protect yourself, and what to do if you are exposed to riot control agents
+How can you protect yourself and what should you do if you are exposed to riot control agents?

 - Since inhalation is likely to be the primary route of exposure, leave the area where the riot control agents were released and get to fresh air.
 Quickly moving to an area where fresh air is available is highly effective in reducing exposure to riot control agents.